tailscale/tailscale-qpkg/README.md

 This builds Tailscale QPKG for different platforms and stores them in **out/pkg**.

-By default, the v0.97.0 Tailscale release is built.
+By default, Tailscale release v1.4.4 is built.
 To configure the release number, set the environment variable `TSTAG` to the release number, e.g.
-`TSTAG=v0.98.0 make out/pkg`.
+`TSTAG=v1.4.4 make out/pkg`.

-Alternatively, the automatically built packages can be download from Github Actions.
-Packages are built once a week.

 Installation
 ------------